simdjson/fuzzyjson/README.md

 ## Usage (CMake on Windows using Visual Studio)

-We assume you have a common Windows PC with at least Visual Studio 2017 and an x64 processor with AVX2 support (2013 Intel Haswell or later).
+We assume you have a common Windows PC with at least Visual Studio 2017 and an x64 processor with AVX2 support (2013 Intel Haswell or later) or SSE 4.2 (2008 Nehalem or later).

 - Grab the simdjson code from GitHub, e.g., by cloning it using [GitHub Desktop](https://desktop.github.com/).
 - Install [CMake](https://cmake.org/download/).
 When you install it, make sure to ask that `cmake` be made available from the command line.
 Please choose a recent version of cmake.
 - Create a subdirectory within simdjson, such as `VisualStudio`.
 - Using a shell, go to this newly created directory.
 - Type `cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..` in the shell while in the `VisualStudio` repository.
 (Alternatively, if you want to build a DLL, you may use the command line `cmake -DCMAKE_GENERATOR_PLATFORM=x64 -DSIMDJSON_BUILD_STATIC=OFF ..`.)
+This will build the code with AVX2 instructions.
+If your target processor does not support AVX2, you need to replace `cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..` by `cmake  -DSIMDJSON_DISABLE_AVX=on -DCMAKE_GENERATOR_PLATFORM=x64 ..` .
+That is, you need to set the flag to forcefully disable AVX support since we compile with AVX2 instructions *by default*.
-- This last command created a Visual Studio solution file in the newly created directory (e.g., `simdjson.sln`).
+- This last command (`cmake ...`) created a Visual Studio solution file in the newly created directory (e.g., `simdjson.sln`).
 Open this file in Visual Studio.
 You should now be able to build the project and run the tests.
 For example, in the `Solution Explorer` window (available from the `View` menu), right-click `ALL_BUILD` and select `Build`.
 To test the code, still in the `Solution Explorer` window, select `RUN_TESTS` and select `Build`.

 ## Usage (Using `vcpkg` on Windows, Linux and MacOS)